konsept619/konsept619/README.md

 * 🛠️ Currently working as a **DevOps in a Cloud Team**.
 * 🎓 Pursuing an **M.Sc. in Computer Science** (B.Sc. in Automatic Control and Robotics).
-* 🐧 Linux enthusiast & automation advocate.
+* 🐧 Linux enthusiast & automation practitioner.
 * 🛡️ Passionate about Cybersecurity and Open Source.

 ---